trentrichardson/Gedit-Clientside-Plugin/README.md

 -----
 This Gedit plugin provides common tools for developing with clientside languages javascript and css.
 Tools for javascript include:

--JS-Beautifier to format and "Unminify"
+- JS-Beautifier to format and "Unminify"
--JSMin to minify
+- JSMin to minify
--JSLint to look for syntax issues
+- JSLint to look for syntax issues

 Tools for CSS:

--CSSTidy
+- CSSTidy
--CSS Minification
+- CSS Minification

 PREREQUISITES